An Introduction to REM Pods

 What is a REM Pod?

 REM Pods can also measure temperature changes through the Ambient Temperature Deviation Detection feature (ATDD).
-This feature is triggered when there is a temperature change of at least 5 degrees Fahrenheit, and it alerts users by illuminating a blue or red LED light as well as producing a high or low-pitched sound.
+This feature is triggered when there is a temperature change of at least 5 degrees Fahrenheit, and it alerts users by illuminating a blue or red LED light and producing a high or low-pitched sound.

 Human spirits are known to cause a sudden drop in temperature known as a “cold spot,” while non-human entities are said to raise the temperature, so having this feature is an excellent addition that provides more information that could potentially help validate claims of paranormal activity and provide insight on the type of haunting that is being investigated.